 The Langhorne Creek Wine Region and History

-Langhorne Creek lies at the foot of the Murray River and is a natural floodplain providing extremely fertile soil for growing beautiful produce.
+Langhorne Creek lies at the foot of the Murray River in South Australia and is a natural floodplain providing extremely fertile soil for growing beautiful produce.

 Settled in 1858, Frank Potts could tell that Langhorne Creek wasn’t just a pretty face, it was a natural, intricate, winemaking beast.
 Ten years later, he would revolutionize winemaking forever.